kontent-ai/kontent-ai-migration-toolkit/README.md

 3. Components embedded within Rich text elements are not exported
 4. Language variants in `Scheduled` workflow step do not preserve their workflow status because it the API does not provide an information about scheduled times

-## Code samples for import & export

-See https://github.com/Kontent-ai-consulting/kontent-ai-migration-toolkit/tree/main/samples for examples of how to run this library in code rather then via command line.

 ## Output / Input formats